Skip to content

 Why do movies hit harder on airplanes?

-Mild hypoxia at cabin altitude lowers your emotional defenses.
-Combine that with physical confinement, no distractions, and the vulnerability of travel, and you get a viewer who's far more emotionally open than they'd be at home.
-Airlines literally add tissue warnings for some films.
+Movies often hit harder on airplanes because of physical confinement, no distractions, and the general vulnerability of travel, with cabin altitude frequently blamed as a contributing factor too.
+Combine that with a movie like The Intouchables or Coco and you get a viewer who's far more emotionally open than they'd be at home.
+Airlines add tissue warnings for a reason.

 Should I avoid certain movies on a flight?

-Skip anything with plane crashes, obviously.
-Also avoid films that require pristine audio or very quiet dialogue — engine noise makes subtlety impossible.
-Everything on this list is chosen for visual clarity and strong audio mixing.
+Certain movies are worth avoiding on a flight, starting with anything involving plane crashes for obvious reasons.
+Also skip movies that lean on pristine audio or very quiet dialogue, since engine noise makes subtlety impossible to catch.
+Everything on this list, from Mad Max: Fury Road to Inception, was chosen for visual clarity and strong audio mixing.